kubernetes-sigs/gateway-api/geps/gep-713/index.md

 #### Merge strategies

+A _merge strategy_ is a function that receives two conflicting specs and returns one.

 There are 3 *basic merge strategies*:
 * **None:** the metaresource with the oldest creation timestamp that is attached to a target wins, while all the other metaresources attached to the same target are rejected (`Accepted` status condition set to false).
 * **Defaults:** more specific specs beats less specific ones.
 * **Overrides:** less specific specs beats more specific ones.

 Metaresource kinds that implement specifically the Defaults or the Overrides base merge strategies SHOULD specify one or more *atomicity levels* to dictate how these base merge strategies must be applied.
 These are:
 * **Atomic spec:** the spec of the metaresource is treated as atomic, i.e., either one spec wins or another, but 2 specs are never mixed into a composition of specs.
-This is the default atomicity applied if not specified otherwise.
+This MUST be the default atomicity applied if not specified otherwise.
 * **Scalar values (“Patch”):** the specs of 2 metaresources are merged into one by applying the winning spec (according to semantics dictated by the base merge strategy, i.e., the more specific if Defaults or the less specific one if Overrides) over the other spec, in a JSON patch operation.
 * **\<Custom>:** the spec of 2 metaresources are mixed into a composition of both specs, following a custom merge algorithm specified by the metaresource or policy kind.